Toyota Corolla (E90): Japan

 The 1.3-litre sedan has a four-speed manual transmission (later all 1.3-litre engines had five-speeds) or a three-speed automatic transmission.
-The 4WD sedan is powered by the 1.6-litre 4A-F. The 1456 cc 3E engine was only fitted to the Japanese market Van (wagon) commercial version.
+The Full-Time All-Trac 4WD sedan is powered by the 1.6-litre 4A-F and first went on sale in October 1987.
+The manual transmission version has a manually locking centre differential, whereas the automatic versions have a hydraulically operated limited slip unit ("Hymatic").
+The 1456 cc 3E engine was only fitted to the Japanese market Van (wagon) commercial version.
 The only sedan with the high output 1.5-litre 5A-FHE engine was the SE-Limited G; the FX (hatchback) received this engine in the FX-VS and FX-ZS models.

 The FX hatchback was oriented at sportier drivers in Japan and was only available with the 1.5-litre 5A engine and with the powerful 4A-GE engine.
 Only a limited number of these were sold with the five-door bodywork.
 The Sprinter sedan has a third window in the C-pillar and was unique to Toyota Vista Store Japanese dealerships.
 The five-door liftback was only available to the Sprinter in Japan, although Europe and some other export markets received this body style with Corolla badging.

 The AE92 Levin and Trueno were also fitted with a supercharged engine.
 It used an SC12 roots type supercharger and a top mounted intercooler that was fed cool air via a scoop on the bonnet.
 They generated 206 Nm at 4400 rpm as opposed to the naturally aspirated 4A-GE's 136 Nm at 4,800 rpm.
 In May 1989, the 90-series Corolla received a light facelift, including larger bumpers and a shift to fuel injected engines for all models aside from the 1.3.
 Also new was a four-wheel-drive diesel sedan using the 2-litre 2C engine.